jkenavdekar/Kelo/README.md

-# aSapien - an Intelligent Conversational AI for Customer Support
+# Kelo.ai - an Intelligent Conversational AI for your business

 ## Live demo